kvn-31/twn_java-maven-app/README.md

   - Create SSH key pair
   - Install Terraform inside Jenkins container
   - create TF config to provision the server
+  - use remote state (s3 bucket) for the TF state

 For an overview of the available branches check the README.md of the master branch.